rstudio/rstudio-docker-products/server-pro/README.md

 By default the container will create a test user, that user can be controlled by the environment
 variables: `RSP_TESTUSER`, `RSP_TESTUSER_PASSWD`, `RSP_TESTUSER_UID`.

+This container needs to be extended with a valid PAM configuration if you want to use it with an external user directory such as LDAP/AD.
+See
-In order to use this container with a different user structure such as LDAP you need to extend the container to use a valid PAM configuration.
-See the [RStudio Server Pro guide](https://docs.rstudio.com/ide/server-pro/authenticating-users.html) for more information.
+the [RStudio Server Pro guide](https://docs.rstudio.com/ide/server-pro/authenticating-users.html) for more information.

 #### Environment variables